Hermann and Albert Göring: Two Very Different Brothers | LatestLY

 Brothers, but polar opposites

 How could two brothers turn out to be so different?
-Hermann was power hungry and narcissistic, while Albert was a charming bon vivant opposed to the Nazis like Oskar Schindler.
+Hermann was power-hungry and narcissistic, while Albert was a charming bon vivant opposed to the Nazis like Oskar Schindler, a businessman who saved Jews from the Holocaust — and subject of "Schindler's List."
 While Hermann was already Hitler's supporter by 1922, Albert had no political ambitions of his own and rejected Nazi ideology and its brutality.

+A mechanical engineer, Albert moved to Vienna in 1929 and joined the film industry in the early 1930s as technical director at Tobis-Sascha Filmindustrie AG.
+He was concerned about the developments in Germany, where the Nazis were persecuting and dehumanizing Jews and political opponents.

 Helping Jews flee